Naman-Pal/SIHMON/ceng355report.md

 #### 3.2.1 Toast message
 #### 3.2.2 Exit confirmation dialog
 ### 3.3 Navigation drawer
-### 3.4 End-user considerations
+### 3.4 End-user Considerations
 #### 3.4.1 User interface
 ### 3.5 Firebase authentication
-#### 3.5.1 Backend- push/pull from firebase database
+#### 3.5.1 Backend- push/pull from Firebase database
 ### 3.6 Internationalization
 ### 3.7 Test cases

 ## 4.0 Integration
 ### 4.1 Enterprise wireless connectivity
 ### 4.2 Database configuration
-### 4.3 Network and Security considerations
+### 4.3 Network and Security Considerations
 ### 4.4 Unit Testing
 ### 4.5 Production Testing
 ### 4.6 Challenges/Problems
 ### 4.7 Solutions

 ## 5.0 Results and Discussion
-### 5.1 Research on Infant-Health Worldwide
+### 5.1 Research on Infant Health Worldwide
 There are several
 - SIDS: Sudden Infant Death Syndrome. ![Figure 2: How-to-Protect-the-child-from-SIDS](https://github.com/PrototypeZone/computer-systems-project-biobytes/assets/98178255/5795caeb-0ffc-4240-8e5a-332ec3118474)
-###### Figure 2: SIDS Poster: retrived from www.drthindhomeopathy.com
+###### Figure 2: SIDS Poster: retrieved from www.drthindhomeopathy.com

   SIDS is the leading cause of death in infants between one month and one year of age in the United States alone, where approximately 2500 children per year die as a result of SIDS.
 - Gastrointestinal issues:
   It is the second leading cause of death in infants under 5 years of age.
 It is very common for babies to have gastrointestinal complications for a variety of reasons including diet, physical activity, and even sleep.
 However, common problems like diarrhea can seriously dehydrate the infant, often leading to underdeveloped organs, malnutrition, and even death.
-The worst part is most parents would never realize their baby's developing these complications, as this requires continuous monitoring of the baby's health, especially after meals.
+The worst part is most parents would never realize their baby is developing these complications, as this requires continuous monitoring of the baby's health, especially after meals.
 These often develop into bigger digestive issues as the baby grows, if not treated early.
 - Heart Defects:
   About 40,000 babies are born with Heart defects each year in the US alone.
 Such babies are vulnerable to more serious complications like respiratory diseases, poor brain and organ development, and malnutrition.
 Such babies' health has to be monitored to ensure the baby's proper development, especially during the early stages of their lives.
 - Respiratory infections: